kevinsimper/kevinsimper.dk/app/blog/posts/the-modern-frontend-workflow.md

 ### CSS modules

-All visual, all colors and styling are made with CSS, but CSS are dificult because of the fact it is Cascading as the name says.
-CSS Modules allows you to focus on the styling for one component at a time, allowing less concerns about how it affect the whole app and avoding side effects.
+All visual, all colors and styling are made with CSS, but CSS is difficult because of the fact that it is Cascading, as the name says.
+CSS Modules allows you to focus on the styling for one component at a time, allowing less concerns about how it will affect the whole app and avoiding side effects.

 https://github.com/css-modules/css-modules

 ### No setup hot reloading

-Frameworks like create-react-app and Next.js makes it so you can create an app with nearly now setup and the app automatically refresh whenever the file are saved in your editor.
+Frameworks like create-react-app and Next.js makes it so you can create an app with nearly no-setup and the app automatically refreshes whenever the files are saved in your editor.
 No manually actions to refresh the browser is needed anymore.

 https://reactjs.org/docs/create-a-new-react-app.html